 Using the intravital two-photon microscopy approach he developed to image tumor and immune cells in the brain, Dr. Huang is able to obtain images such as the one on the left, providing a snapshot of T cell responses within central nervous system (CNS) tumor microenvironment.
 The presence of mouse medulloblastoma tumor cells (green) in the cerebral hemisphere induces the growth of new blood vessels (yellow) in the tumor bed, accompanied by the presence of surveying T cells (red).
 Image courtesy of A. Petrosiute, J. Myers, K. Davis, and A. Huang, unpublished data).

 With a grant from CRI, Sharon Gardner, M.D., at NYU Langone Medical Center is conducting a phase I study of a therapeutic vaccine composed of peptides from the tumor-specific antigens EphA2, Her2, TRP2, and gp100 mixed with the adjuvant Montanide in patients younger than 21 years of age with recurrent or refractory tumors of the central nervous system (NCT00935545).
 This is one of the first immunotherapy trials in the United States specifically for children with brain tumors.
-Dr. Gardner has enrolled 15 patients and is currently preparing a manuscript of the results.
+To date, Dr. Gardner has treated 15 patients, with no significant side effects.

-Sources: National Cancer Institute; National Cancer Institute Physician Data Query (PDQ); American Cancer Society Cancer Facts & Figures 2012; Cedars Sinai Brain Tumors and Brain Cancer web page; GLOBOCAN 2008; Brian Nichols, “ICT-107 Into Perspective: Part 1,” Seeking Alpha, August 15, 2012 (http://seekingalpha.com/article/810301-ict-107-into-perspective-part-1); CRI grantee progress reports and other CRI grantee documents
+Sources: National Cancer Institute; National Cancer Institute Physician Data Query (PDQ); American Cancer Society Cancer Facts & Figures 2014; Cedars Sinai Brain Tumors and Brain Cancer web page; GLOBOCAN 2012; CRI grantee progress reports and other CRI grantee documents

 Brain Cancer News & Stories